juntossomosmais/gitflow/gitflow/backend/README.md

 If the team agrees that the two features cannot go together to production, and the two features are already on the `develop` branch, then `feature/feat-B` must be removed from the `develop` branch so that `feature/feat-A` can be used to create its `release/feat-A`.

-Once `feature/feat-A` has been shipped to production, then `feature/feat-B` can be used to create a new release branch.
+Once `feature/feat-A` has been shipped to production, then `feature/feat-B` can be used to create a new release branch: `release/feat-B`.

-`PS`: Bear in mind that this scenario can create **bottlenecks** as one feature will have to wait on the other one before being tested and release to production.
+`PS`: Bear in mind that this scenario may create **bottlenecks** as one feature will have to wait for the other one to be fully merged on `master` before being allowed to create the other release branch for the `feature/feat-B`.

 ### IF the two features CAN go together to production

-If the team has agreed to release the two features together, then the flow is very straight forward: as the two features are already on the `develop` branch, just create a new release branch that will contain the two features that will be shipped to production: `release/feat-A-and-B` and proceed as usual with this release branch.
+If the team has agreed to release the two features together, then the flow is very straightforward: as the two features are already on the `develop` branch, just create a new release branch that will contain the two features together that will be shipped to production: `release/feat-A-and-B` and proceed as usual with this release branch.

 ![Alt text](../../assets/backend/gif/variation_two_feats_no_release_reuse.gif)